Kamlesh-Negi/Learning_React/React Basics/Lec-4/Notes.md

   *Whenever a state variable updates, React will re-render our component.*

+  **Note: Always call useState inside a component.**

+  * useState is use to create local state variables inside functional component, therefore, call it inside functional component.

+    * try to call this useState hook on the top of functional component

+    * Never create useState inside conditional (if-else, for loop) or functions, it will create inconsistencies.

   * **useEffect**: Enables performing side effects in functional components, such as data fetching, subscriptions, or manually changing the DOM.
 It runs after every render.
 ```
 useEffect(() => {